jallanxjallan/onemanairforce/adaptation/scenes/muharto_promoted.md

 ---
+category: past
+date: 15 May 1948
+status: synopsis
 title: Muharto Promoted
-date: 25 December 1988
-location: Muharto Residence
-status: synopsis
 ---

-Muharto
-tells Cameron that he flew with RI-002 until May 1948, when he was promoted to major and posted to headquarters.
-Muharto saw little of Bob after that, but was looking for forward to having Bob as guest of honor at this wedding in October.
+Suryadarma gives Muharto the good news that he is being promoted to major and reassigned.
+The bad news, at least according to Muharto, is that his new position is administrative and he will be piloting a desk.